 Rank them in order of priority.

 By doing this, you’ll have a clear picture of how much time you spend on each task.
-It’s crucial to have that data when making a (new and improved) schedule.
+When making a (new and improved) schedule, it’s crucial to have that data.

 5. Start working.

 Decide Which Productivity Strategy is Right for You